christoph-cullmann/www/content/posts/kate-on-all-platforms-2024/index.md

 That means the other systems are always in need of more people to help out, both on the programming and testing side.

 For Kate, testing should be easy, grab a nighly build for Windows or macOS for example.

+One recent topic that needs love is the removal of DBus for Windows/macOS/Android and other systems that don't use that normally.
+If you are up to help with that, [here](https://invent.kde.org/packaging/craft-blueprints-kde/-/issues/17) that is coordinated.
+Just don't get that wrong, DBus is great on the Linux or BSD systems that use it natively, but it is a pain on systems that have no notion of DBus and leads there to hangs or the spawning of unwanted processes.